strome-org/microsoft-365-docs-test/microsoft-365/enterprise/updatereadiness/update-readiness-enroll-devices.md

 ## Set diagnostic data levels

-You can set the diagnostic data level used by monitored devices either with the Update Readiness deployment script or by policy (by using Group Policy or Mobile Device Management).
+You can set the diagnostic data level used by monitored devices either with the Desktop Analytics deployment script or by policy (by using Group Policy or Mobile Device Management).

-The basic functionality of Update Readiness will work at the Basic diagnostic data level, however you won't get usage or health data for your updated devices without enabling the Enhanced level.
+The basic functionality of Desktop Analytics will work at the Basic diagnostic data level, however you won't get usage or health data for your updated devices without enabling the Enhanced level.
 This means you won't get information about health regressions on updated devices.
 So it is best to enable the Enhanced diagnostic data level, at least on devices running Windows 10, version 1709 (or later) where the Enhanced diagnostic data setting can be paired with "limited enhanced" data level (see [Windows 10 enhanced diagnostic data events and fields used by Windows Analytics](https://docs.microsoft.com/windows/privacy/enhanced-diagnostic-data-windows-analytics-events-and-fields)).
 For more information, see [Windows Analytics and privacy](https://docs.microsoft.com/windows/deployment/update/windows-analytics-privacy).
 {DO WE NEED TO ADDRESS PRIVACY ISSUES IN SOME WAY ANALOGOUS TO THE WA PRIVACY TOPIC?}

 ## Enroll a few pilot devices

 If you have never used Windows Analytics before and are completely new to this technology, we recommend manually running this script on a few representative devices initially to verify things are properly configured and that the device can connect to the diagnostic data endpoints.
 Make sure to run the pilot version of the script, which will provide extra diagnostics.

-See the [Update Readiness deployment script NEED LINK](???) topic for information about obtaining and running the script, and for a description of the error codes that can be displayed.
+See the [Desktop Analytics deployment script NEED LINK](???) topic for information about obtaining and running the script, and for a description of the error codes that can be displayed.
 See ["Understanding connectivity scenarios and the deployment script"](https://blogs.technet.microsoft.com/upgradeanalytics/2017/03/10/understanding-connectivity-scenarios-and-the-deployment-script/) on the Windows Analytics blog for a summary of setting the ClientProxy for the script, which will enable the script properly check for diagnostic data endpoint connectivity.

-After data is sent from devices to Microsoft, it generally takes 48-56 hours for the data to populate in Update Readiness.
+After data is sent from devices to Microsoft, it generally takes 48-56 hours for the data to populate in Desktop Analytics.
 The compatibility update takes several minutes to run.
-If the update does not get a chance to finish running or if the computers are inaccessible (turned off or sleeping for example), data will take longer to populate in Update Readiness.
-For this reason, you can expect most of your devices to be populated in Update Readiness in about 1-2 weeks after deploying the update and configuration to user computers.
+If the update does not get a chance to finish running or if the computers are inaccessible (turned off or sleeping for example), data will take longer to populate in Desktop Analytics.
+For this reason, you can expect most of your devices to be populated in Desktop Analytics in about 1-2 weeks after deploying the update and configuration to user computers.

 ## Viewing newly enrolled devices

-While it takes some time to gather full data on devices you have enrolled in Update Readiness, there is a way to quickly see new devices that have successfully sent partial data to Microsoft less than an hour after running the deployment script.
+While it takes some time to gather full data on devices you have enrolled in Desktop Analytics, there is a way to quickly see new devices that have successfully sent partial data to Microsoft less than an hour after running the deployment script.
 This is particularly useful to verify that endpoints are correctly configured while you wait for the full amount of data to populate.

-To see the list of devices that have newly become associated with your organization’s Commercial ID, head to the Connected Services page in Update Readiness and navigate to the {SECTION}.
+To see the list of devices that have newly become associated with your organization’s Commercial ID, head to the Connected Services page in Desktop Analytics and navigate to the {SECTION}.
 This will open a flyout showing new devices seen in the last 24 hours.
 You can adjust the filter to see new devices as far back as 7 days.

 {NEED SCREENSHOT}